opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 !!!
 Workflow

-    1. Navigate to the **Create project** section within the QFieldCloud Web interface.
+    1. Click on **Create project** from your QFieldCloud landing page.
     2. Complete the project metadata fields (Name, Extent) and click **Create**.
-    3. Chose "Use a basic template" options, and locate the **XLSForm file upload input**.
+    3. Chose "Use a basic template" option, and locate the **XLSForm file upload input**.
-    4. Choose your spreadsheet template file and press the "Create" button.
+    4. Choose your spreadsheet template file and press the **Create** button.

+    QFieldCloud will process the form so that you end up with a fully functioning **Survey** layer with the corresponding survey configurations (drop-down lists, radio buttons, manual text edit).
     !![](../../assets/images/qfc_xlsform_project_creation.png)

-QFieldCloud will launch a background worker Job to parse the spreadsheet schema rows, map the variables, and generate a fully functional **Survey** layer alongside any required selection drop-down lookups.

 !!! important

     If the submitted spreadsheet contains structural syntax errors or broken expression references, the background creation job will automatically safe-abort to prevent corruption.
     The project generation status will display an `UNABLE_TO_CONTINUE` error code on the backend log dashboard, exposing a humanized chain-of-cause error output text file explaining which row or element caused the compilation failure.

-## Option 3: Clone an Existing Project
+### Option 3: Clone an Existing Project
 :material-web: Web Interface

 Project cloning allows you to duplicate existing active setups to act as templates for alternative workspace regions, distinct fieldwork teams, or new seasonal collection campaigns.

-### How Cloning Works
+#### How Cloning Works

 Cloning creates an isolated, completely independent project space, cleanly replicating:
 - The base QGIS mapping project file (`.qgs` or `.qgz`).